sarvani-math/simple_bots_using_arduino/Arduino-Based-Robots-main/README.md

 # Arduino-Based-Robots
-Arduino Based Robots | Line Follower Robot,Obstacle Controlled Robot and Bluetooth Controlled Robot | IITH Summer Research Internship Project
+Arduino Based Robots | Line Follower Robot,Obstacle Controlled Robot and Bluetooth Controlled Robot by referring projects from roboindia

 # Line Follower Robot
 1) Working of a line follower robot is based on the IR